Table of Contents

 The KSG has its cons, most notably that once you have spent your ammo, reload time can be a real slow experience.
 The other main downside to the KSG is its price, which finds itself at right around $900.
 Other than that, the Kel-Tec KSG is a ‘killer’ shotgun that has flipped the gun world on its head!

 Choosing the right gun for you depends on a whole slew of factors.
-If shotguns aren’t up your alley, and you’re more in the market for a pistol, the Glock 19 Gen 4 remains one of the most popular guns on the market today.
+If shotguns aren’t up your alley, and you’re more in the market for a pistol, the New Glock 17 & 19 Gen 5 is the hottest thing on the market.
 Check out it and some of our other reviewed Glocks – like the 17 and 26 – here at Gunivore!